 Diagrams (Graphviz/DOT16)

 Using a NIEM Model Instance, you no longer need separate tool suites for each format, e.g. SSGT and Movement.
-Instead, you can have one tool suite that deals with models, and converters for different technologies.
+There is one tool suite that deals with models with converters for different technologies.
 Converters are easier to write than tool suites.
 Development of those converters can be spread out over the community, leveraging expertise in each technology.

 Why Not Just Use RDF/RDFS17?

 NIEM models have details that aren’t easily captured in RDF.
-Concepts like cardinality and field typing are crucial to information exchanges yet are not easily represented in RDF.
+Concepts like cardinality and field typing are crucial to information exchanges, yet are not easily represented in RDF.

 A key benefit of the Metamodel is that the NIEM Model Instance can be readily converted to RDF.

-Why Not Just Use UML?
+Why Not Just Use UML? (consider a positive statement rather than “why not”

+A key benefit of the Metamodel is that the NIEM Model Instance can be readily converted to UML/XMI.

 Prior efforts at defining NIEM in UML were complex and costly.
 While free and open source tools for using UML exist, those that explicitly supported NIEM were expensive and proprietary.

 Additionally, UML tools use XMI as a format for exchanging diagrams, but implementation of XMI across tools and versions isn’t as stable and reliable as needed.

-A key benefit of the Metamodel is that the NIEM Model Instance can be readily converted to UML/XMI.Getting Started with the Metamodel
+Getting Started with the Metamodel

+Visit https://github.com/webb/niem-metamodel/blob/master/docs/index.md to view and learn more about the Metamodel.

 1. JavaScript Object Notation (JSON)